Battle of Ostrołęka (1831): The battle

 At 19:00, Lt.
-Col. Józef Bem and Henryk Dembiński manoeuvred to make the Russians think the Poles still had hidden behind the hills reserve forces which would cost Diebitsch dearly if he continued to advance.
+Col. Józef Bem and Henryk Dembiński manoeuvred to make the Russians think the Poles still had reserve forces hidden behind the hills which would cost Diebitsch dearly if he continued to advance.
 Bem's 4th Mounted Artillery Battery was so close to the Russian lines when they dismounted, that Bem had three Platoons use grenades and bullets and the last two used grapeshot.
 Silence prevailed until Bem ordered his cannons to fire at which time the entire Russian line of artillery responded.
 This lasted for about half an hour during which time Bem fired two hundred and fifty times.
 The effect of Bem's "terrible shots" was to cut out the ranks of grenadiers in the streets, and the impression on Diebitsch was enough that he withdrew most of his troops from the bank of the Narew under cover of darkness.

 However, between 20:00 and 22:00, Skrzynecki held a war council with his generals: Łubieński, Prądzyński, Skarżyński, Rybiński, Dembiński, Turno and Langermann in which they agreed to march towards Różan and then towards Warsaw, with Dembiński in command of the rearguard.

 General Mikhail Gorchakov distinguished himself during the battle.